revilowaldow/BITC/Sessions/2024/01 14 - Session 14.md

 Candles burn a bright blue

-Age of Strife and Great Change
+Foretold an Age of Strife and Great Change
-	On side of
+>"On side of people and society or on side that wants to undermine it?"
+>- Priestess of the Eternal Queen